jupyter/jupyter.github.io/security.md

 ## How to report vulnerabilities

-If you believe you've found a security vulnerability in a [Jupyter Subproject](https://jupyter.org/governance/list_of_subprojects.html), you can either:
+To report a security vulnerability in a [Jupyter Subproject](https://jupyter.org/governance/list_of_subprojects.html), take one of these two actions:

- - directly open a GitHub Security Advisory (GHSA) in the relevant repository (this is the preferred approach)
+ 1. **Open a GitHub Security Advisory** (GHSA) in the relevant repository (preferred approach).
+See [the GitHub instructions for opening security advisories](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability).
- - report it to [security@jupyter.org](mailto:security@jupyter.org) if opening a GHSA is not possible, or you are unsure where it will belong.
+ 2. **Send an e-mail to [security@jupyter.org](mailto:security@jupyter.org)** reporting the vulnerability.
+Only do this if opening a GHSA is not possible, or you are unsure what to do. where it will belong.

 **We do not currently run bug bounty programs, and do not currently reward